aprilggg/Lightning_Analysis_NWRA/intensification_analysis/README.md

 <a id="about"></a>

 ### About Directory
 This folder contains files for analyzing lightning data in relation to tropical cyclone intensification.
-It includes statistical tests and visualizations to examine distribution patterns across different detection methods, cyclone categories, and ocean basins for both the inner-core and rainband regions.
+It includes statistical tests and visualizations to examine distribution patterns across different detection methods, current categories, and basins for both inner core and rainband lightning.

 <a id="requirements"></a>